soi-20/brains/_posts/2018-06-22-foundersfund.md

  Looking for companies that are spending money to reach an R&D milestone never achieved before."The most valuable, important companies of the decades ahead are building the future today, executing quickly and burning money in the process."-SN

+# Founders feedback

+They led our (largish) seed round.
+Had a slightly negative experience with one partner, but the median person we worked with beat most firms we talked to in first principles thinking by quite a margin.
+They were all very bright and had a wide range of knowledge.

+They were far less interested in "who else is in" and more interested in your analysis of your business from basic building blocks.

+When we were doing due diligence on them, the main "complaint" we heard from people who had raised from them is that it's hard to read their judgement.
+They may seem bearish on you then invest last minute or the opposite.
+Most people had great things to say though.

+Hope this is helpful for anyone considering talking to them.-[HN](https://news.ycombinator.com/item?id=11374180)

 # Founders Fund's Singerman on Tech Disruption
 [![](http://img.youtube.com/vi/_6gTjBxOBQ0/0.jpg)](http://www.youtube.com/watch?v=_6gTjBxOBQ0 "Founders Fund's Singerman on Tech Disruption")